lockss/lockss-rtd-manual/docs/installing/running.rst

    .. dropdown:: Running :program:`install-lockss` on auto-pilot

-      If you invoke :program:`install-lockss` with the ``--assume-yes`` (or ``-y``) option, it will attempt to run without asking any questions interactively, by assuming that the answer to any yes/no question is "yes" and that the answer to other interactive questions is the suggested default value. **This is only appropriate for advanced users** who understand the implications of the default code paths in :ref:`configuring-iptables` (:numref:`configuring-iptables`), :ref:`configuring-firewalld` (:numref:`configuring-firewalld`), :ref:`configuring-ufw` (:numref:`configuring-ufw`), :ref:`Configuring CoreDNS for K3s` (:numref:`Configuring CoreDNS for K3s`) and :ref:`Installing K3s` (:numref:`Installing K3s`) on the host system, for example after previous experience installing the LOCKSS system.
+      If you invoke :program:`install-lockss` with the ``--assume-yes`` (or ``-y``) option, it will attempt to run without asking any questions interactively, by assuming that the answer to any yes/no question is "yes" and that the answer to other interactive questions is the suggested default value. **This is only appropriate for advanced users** who understand the implications of the default code paths in :ref:`configuring-firewalld` (:numref:`configuring-firewalld`), :ref:`configuring-ufw` (:numref:`configuring-ufw`), :ref:`Configuring CoreDNS for K3s` (:numref:`Configuring CoreDNS for K3s`) and :ref:`Installing K3s` (:numref:`Installing K3s`) on the host system, for example after previous experience installing the LOCKSS system.

 --------------------------
 Checking K3s Prerequisites